Table of Contents

 list, we use enrichment curves from fgsea.

-the running enrichment score across the ranked list of genes,
+the running enrichment score across the ranked list, highlighting where

 plotGSEAenrichment(GSEA_results=GSEAresults,